sammm8989/Implicit3DThesis/README.md

 ```
 ## Training and Testing

-To train the 2D detector with finetunring run the following command in the root directory (the parameters can be tuned in the pyhon file):
+To train the 2D detector with finetunring run the following command in the root directory (the parameters can be tuned in the pyhon file).
+The pretrained model can be found at https://kuleuven-my.sharepoint.com/:u:/g/personal/sam_winant_student_kuleuven_be/EdjmhkpQfPZDrKlTIVtfwTEBdMgVhvHAWdpAM_MCbfPc_w?e=3QiEBT
 ```
 python 2DDetection/fineTune.py
 ```